 Summer grass is an annual weed which has soft hairy leaves that grow close to the ground in clusters.
 The grass roots at the node (joint) and the sheathes of the leaf are usually purple tinged in colour at the base.

 Control – Summer grass can be removed by hand, but it will continue to re-emerge in sparse unhealthy lawn areas.
 Getting your grass to spread and thicken will make it difficult for Summer grass to infiltrate.

 An effective way to treat Summer grass is to apply a post emergent herbicide.
 The active ingredient common in many of these selective herbicides is DSMA, which is commonly provided as the herbicide for Paspalum.
 This active must only be applied via spot treatment to buffalo and kikuyu lawns, so always follow the label instructions and application rates.

 Clover shaped, trifoliate green leaves with circular markings, on thin stems with small white ball like flowers.
 Sometimes four leafed stems can be also found but are quite rare so very lucky!

-Control – Hand removal and/or use of selective herbicide.
+Control – Hand removal and/or use of selective herbicide like All Purpose Weed Control or Bin Die.
 Lawns love nitrogen, while clover hates it, so increasing the fertiliser on your lawn will also help.